 How Infographics and Visual Communication Can Be the Perfect Tool for Educators

-Human beings are visual people – this is something that is true almost from the moment we’re born.
+Human beings are visual people – this is true almost from the moment we’re born.
 It certainly doesn’t change as we get older.
-We’ve written a lot in the past about how the key to marketing is to use this fact to your advantage, making a deep and meaningful connection with someone by emphasizing the visual properties above all else.
+We’ve written a lot about how the key to marketing is to use this fact to your advantage, making a deep and meaningful connection with someone by emphasizing the visual properties above all else.

 So if this is something that works for marketing, why are we to assume that this type of visual emphasis has no place in the classroom?

-Think about it – when kids are in their early years of elementary materials, visual collateral is everywhere.
-All of the fundamental concepts we need in those years – from our ability to tell time to the ways in which we interact with people – often happen visually first and foremost.
+When kids are in their early years of elementary materials, visual collateral is everywhere.
+All of the fundamental concepts we need in those years – from our ability to tell time to how we interact with people – often happen visually, first and foremost.

 A developmental molecular biologist named John Medina once wrote that vision tends to trump all of our other senses.
-His argument is that people need to be aware of the “incredible inefficiency” of text-based images and the incredible effect that images can have on the right audience.
+He argues that people need to be aware of the “incredible inefficiency” of text-based images and the incredible effect that images can have on the right audience.

 A format like an Infographic may have begun life as a marketing tool… but it certainly doesn’t have to end there.
-If you can get a B2C or B2B audience to buy into high-level concepts by way of an attractive piece of collateral like that, why shouldn’t you be doing the same thing in elementary school, middle school, high school and beyond?
+If you can get a B2C or B2B audience to buy into high-level concepts through an attractive piece of collateral like that, why shouldn’t you do the same thing in elementary, middle, high, and beyond?

-The answer is simple: you can be and you should be for a wide range of different reasons that are more than worth exploring.
+The answer is simple: you can be, and you should be, for a wide range of reasons that are more than worth exploring.

 The Nexus Between Education and Visual Learning

-According to the experts at FamilyEducation.com, there are three main types of learning styles that most students have: auditory, visual and kinesthetic.
-One study revealed that between 20 and 30% of all school-aged kids learn primarily by remembering things they hear – these kids excel in a lecture-based setting, for example.
-A massive 40% of those kids work best when they’re recalling the things that they’ve either seen or read.
+According to the experts at FamilyEducation.com, most students have three main learning styles: auditory, visual, and kinesthetic.
+One study revealed that between 20 and 30% of all school-aged kids learn primarily by remembering things they hear – for example, these kids excel in a lecture-based setting.
+However, a massive 40% of those kids work best when they recall the things they’ve either seen or read.

-The remaining tend to use their fingers in some way to help them remember what they’re experiencing – if you’ve ever known someone who needs to run their fingers along the text in a book as they read, you’ve met someone that is a kinesthetic learner.
+The remaining tend to use their fingers to help them remember what they’re experiencing – if you’ve ever known someone who needs to run their fingers along with the text in a book as they read, you’ve met someone that is a kinesthetic learner.

-Everyone learns in their own unique way and we all develop our own styles and techniques for remembering things over time.
-But studies like that one really go a long way towards showing just how critical visual communication is during our early, formative years.
+Everyone learns in their unique way, and we all develop our styles and techniques for remembering things over time.
+But studies like that one go a long way towards showing just how critical visual communication is during our early, formative years.

 Because of that, it would almost be a missed opportunity not to rely heavily on visual communication techniques like Infographics or presentations if you’re an educator.